Elementary discrete diffusion/redistancing schemes for the mean curvature flow

 We then study a modification of the discrete redistancing operator we defined in \cite{CDGM-crystal} to account for a nonlinearity $\g$ in the scheme.
 The idea is that, in some applications, it may be more interesting to consider evolving profiles of the form $\g(\sd)$ rather than the signed distance function itself, for instance in the context of Allen-Cahn-based approximation schemes for the mean curvature flow \cite{Alberti96, DeepLearningMCF}.
 We show how to design such a scheme in the instance where $\g$ is the Modica-Mortola (or Cahn-Hilliard) optimal profile.
 We refer to Section \ref{sec:nonlinear} for a more detailed explanation of the heuristic.
 Considering the general kernels $K^\e$ previously introduced for the diffusion step, we are able to show in Theorem \ref{th:mainnonlin} that the proposed diffusion/nonlinear redistancing scheme converges.
 This seems to give a partial explanation for the good results produced by fully learned approaches for the mean curvature flow, introduced in~\cite{DeepLearningMCF}.

 We are not aware of any previous rigorous convergence result for a fully discrete similar scheme towards mean curvature flows, as the steps go to zero, with precise bounds on the possible ratio between the time and space steps, even in the basic instance of the very simple Euler explicit scheme.
-The previously mentioned references consider a time-discrete setting, but continuous in space, and then assume that if the space step is small enough, one will approximate the continuous process.
-The point is that analysing the convergence of a fully discrete approximation requires a quite precise control of the redistancing operation, which is in general unavailable.
+Most of the previously mentioned references consider a time-discrete setting, but continuous in space, and then assume that if the space step is small enough, one will approximate the continuous process.
+The point is that analyzing the convergence of a fully discrete approximation requires a quite precise control of the redistancing operation, which is in general unavailable.